Mobile Welder Rates: How Much Do They Charge?

 callout fees and mileage

-You’ll usually see a mobile welder charge a callout fee of about $60 for jobs within a 25-mile radius.
+You’ll usually see a mobile welder charge a callout fee for the first visit.
+A common example is about $60 within a 25-mile radius.

-If your site sits beyond that range, you’ll typically pay mileage at about $2.30 per mile, calculated both ways.
+If your site sits beyond that range, you may pay mileage at about $2.30 per mile.
+Some welders charge that mileage both ways.

 Knowing these charges lets you estimate your total cost more accurately before you start the project.